eejfqian/eejfqian.github.io/_publications/2025-02-01-high-selectivity-filtering-ifa.md

 **Key Contributions**
 - Extend the theoretical foundation for transversal filtering antennas.
 - Developed synthesis procedures for coupling-elements TFA with quarter-wavelength elements.
-- Verified the theory through full-wave simulation and measurement, forming a **closed-loop validation**.
+- This technique can increase the antenna bandwidth and frequency selectivity.

 [View on IEEE Xplore](https://ieeexplore.ieee.org/document/10914013)